Don’t be fooled by scammers trying to steal your information. Know what to look for and how to keep yourself safe.

 ConnectiCare does work with carefully selected companies to help keep our members healthy.
 You’ll receive information, usually by mail or by phone, before someone reaches out.
 If you are ever in doubt, call our member services department.

-- Don’t trust anyone who calls or comes to your door and claims to need your Social Security number, banking or credit card information, or other personal information.
+Never tell anyone who calls you and claims to be from ConnectiCare your credit or debit card or bank account numbers.
+Also, don’t trust anyone who calls or comes to your door and claims to need your Social Security number, banking or credit card information, or other personal information.
 Even if they tell you that you could lose your insurance coverage.

-Have a question?
 We’re here to help.
 Give us a call or visit one of our ConnectiCare centers.
 Find phone numbers, hours and locations.